bigjohnson/SNH-C6112BN/README.md

  14. Wait the camera connect to your wifi network, when the light in then camera is solid blue open AngryIp Scanner or another ip scanner in a device conncted to your wifi network and start a search:
  ![](smartcam9.png)
  15. Search for a Samsung device that has the MAC address of your camera, the MAC address is write on a label behind the camera.
- 16. You could re login to your camera with the ip that you find on scanner.
+ 16. Re login to your camera with the ip that you find on scanner.
  17. If you use Internet Explorer you can install a plugin for view the images, or use the rtsp address
  rtsp://admin:**yournewprivatekey**@**yourcameraaddress**/profile1/media.smp
  with your favourite program like VLC or Obs.